wowaudit/core/README.md

-# World of Warcraft Audit
+# Wowaudit
-This is the back-end scraper engine that generates CSV files for the World of Warcraft Audit Spreadsheet, found at https://wowaudit.com.
-The code is open-source and while it's possible for you to play around with, it's not built with individual use in mind.
-Therefore, setting up the scripts can be difficult.
+This is the opinionated parser that retrieves data from Blizzard's API and transforms it into information that a provided arbitrary Character object can understand.

 ## Getting Started